center-for-threat-informed-defense/adversary_emulation_library/ocean_lotus/Resources/OSX.OceanLotus/README.md

 - Removes quarantine flag on files within the application bundle
 - Extracts, base64 decodes, and executes the embedded Implant (Second Stage) payload
-- Installs persistence via LaunchAgent
+- Installs persistence via LaunchAgent or LaunchDaemon
 - Uses `touch` to update the timestamps of the Implant (Second Stage) artifacts
 - Uses `chmod` to make the Implant (Second Stage) binary file executable by changing file permissions to 755